 Since there is a limit to the number of applicants we can accommodate on any given day, you should schedule your interview as soon as possible after receiving your invitation.
 We schedule interviews through Interview Broker.
 If you have any questions, do not hesitate to contact our office.

 University of Washington residents in ACGME-accredited programs are members of the UW Housestaff Association.
 As such, EM residents are entitled to the following stipends and benefits:

 - UW Residency Position Appointment

 - UWHA Contract

 Additional information for prospective residents can be found on our GME website here.

 The University of Washington (UW) Department of Emergency Medicine and its affiliated hospitals serve a broad community that includes the Puget Sound area as well as the rest of Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI).
 The WWAMI region comprises approximately 27% of the United States (US) land and nearly 5% of the US population.
 The WWAMI partnership ensures that our medical teams care for patients from unique cultural and varying socioeconomic backgrounds.

 We at the University of Washington and Harborview Medical Centers proudly welcome all patients who seek care in our emergency department - and our EM community is dedicated to representing the rich diversity of the populations we serve.

-The UW Department of Emergency Medicine seeks residents, fellows, and faculty that reflect the broad-reaching diversity of the patients we care for.
-We aim to train under-represented minorities in medicine, those who come from a variety of socio-economic backgrounds, representatives of rural and urban areas, those with domestic and/or international upbringings, those with prior careers before medicine, and those that identify as members of the LGBTQ community.
+The UW Department of Emergency Medicine seeks residents, fellows, and faculty who reflect the broad-reaching diversity of the patients we care for.
+We aim to train under-represented minorities in medicine, those who come from a variety of socio-economic backgrounds, representatives of rural and urban areas, those with domestic and/or international upbringings, those with prior careers before medicine, and those who identify as members of the LGBTQ community.
 We celebrate inclusion and invite conversation in all aspects of our clinical practice, our trainees, and our community.